The Human Truth Foundation

 Health:

 Finland does relatively well in encouraging good health, compared to many other countries.
-Finland comes in the best 20 in terms of its food aid and health contributions and WHO compliance31, its immunizations take-up32 (amongst the highest in Europe), its adolescent birth rate20 and in its fertility rate13.
-It does better than average for its average life expectancy11.
+Finland comes in the best 20 in terms of its food aid and health contributions and WHO compliance32, its immunizations take-up33 (amongst the highest in Europe) and in its adolescent birth rate21.
+It does better than average when it comes to its average life expectancy11.
 But, things could still be better.
-Finland does worse than average in its smoking rate33 (still low for Europe) and in its alcohol consumption rate34.
-And finally, it falls into the worst 20 when it comes to its suicide rate35.
-The number of overweight adults has increased by 14% during the last 40 years.
+Finland does worse than average when it comes to its fertility rate14, its smoking rate34 (still good for Europe) and in its alcohol consumption rate35.
+And finally, it falls into the worst-performing 20 for its suicide rate36.
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Finland improved by +6.9yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Finland had the 3rd-lowest average fertility rate in the world throughout the 1970s (after Germany and Luxembourg).
+Its peak fertility rate was 2.72 in 1960.

 Life Expectancy